Wesley Snipes: Personal life

+Snipes has been married twice, first to April Dubois, with whom he has a son, Jelani Asar Snipes, born in 1988.
+In 2003, Snipes married painter Nakyung "Nikki" Park, with whom he has four children.

+Snipes was also known for his abusive behavior with women, to include allegations made by Halle Berry.

 In 2001, Snipes' apartment in New York City was destroyed by the collapse of the World Trade Center during the September 11 attacks.
 He was on the West Coast at the time.

+Legal issues

-In 2005, Snipes was investigated by the South African Police Service after he was found to be in possession of a counterfeit South African passport while attempting to leave O. R. Tambo International Airport in Johannesburg.
+In 2005, Snipes was investigated by the South African Police Service after he was found to have a counterfeit South African passport while attempting to leave O. R. Tambo International Airport in Johannesburg.
 As he has a valid and genuine U.S passport, authorities allowed him to depart, but he was classified as an "undesirable person" for immigration purposes by the South African Department of Home Affairs.